Learnosity/learnosity-sdk-java/README.md

 ### DataApi

 This is a helper class for use with the Data API.
-It creates the initialisation packet and sends a request to the Data API, returning an instance of Remote.
-You can then interact as you would with Remote, eg ```getBody()```
+It creates the initialisation packet and sends a request to the Data API, returning a JSONObject with the response data.
+There is also a requestRecursive function which can be called with a class implementing RequestCallback.java.
+THe execute() function will be called for each response.

 The DataApi Constructor can handle either 3 arguments;
 * url